ivillamadrid/FloodMapping/docs/source/lsm.rst

 Global surface water mapping
 ----------------------------
-A worldwide database for considering the extent of permanent water bodies and their time variability is available at the `JRC database`_ .
+To have a reference for change detection anywhere, a worldwide database with the extent of permanent water bodies and their time variability is available at the `JRC database`_ .

 .. _JRC database: https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_3_GlobalSurfaceWater?hl=en